Knog + Front Cycle Light: £17.99

 WHAT’S THE MINIMUM LIGHT OUTPUT I NEED ON MY BIKE?

-Front Light: A flashing light needs to be at least ‘4 candelas’, which equals roughly 50 lumens, which is fairly modest.
-A bike light that can put out a steady light should be marked as conforming to BS6102/3 or an equivalent EC standard (read more about this on Cycling UK).
+Front Light: A flashing light needs to be at least ‘4 candelas', which equals roughly 50 lumens, which is fairly modest and all of the best bike light brands will ensure this.
+A bike light that can put out a steady light should be marked as conforming to BS6102/3 or an equivalent EC standard.
 Lights from reputable brands such as Cateye, Lezyne, Exposure, and Moon meet this standard.

 CAN A BIKE LIGHT BE TOO BRIGHT?